boom-lab/boomlab-website/_posts/2023-10-03-poseidon-basics.md

 ## Syncing files to Poseidon
 There are lots of ways to sync files between Poseidon and your local machine.
 My preferred way is to clone Github repositories directly into my home directory on Poseidon.
 This gives you all the benefits of git (version control, branches) so you can undo changes if you mess things up.

-A really simple way to sync files is the secure copy.
+A really simple way to sync files is with secure copy.
 Instructions are below because the Poseidon documentation is a bit out of date as of writing (10/3/23).

-Secure copy a file from local machine to Poseidon:
+1. Secure copy a file from local machine to Poseidon Open a Terminal on your local machine and run:
 ```bash
 colette$ scp <filename> <whoiID>@poseidon.whoi.edu:
 ```

-Secure copy a file from Poseidon to local machine:
+2. Secure copy a file from Poseidon to local machine Open a Terminal on your local machine and run:
 ```bash
 colette$ scp colette.kelly@poseidon.whoi.edu:/<filename>
 ```